Excellent intermodal connections

 Antwerp is one of the biggest European rail ports and part of the three main rail corridors in Europe.
 To develop the hinterland connectivity of the terminal, DP world Antwerp Gateway has entered into various partnerships with rail operators offering reliable rail products into Europe.
-The rail hub at Antwerp Gateway is able to handle 6 trains simultaneously benefiting from 6 rail sidings of 700m and thus capable of handling any type of block train.
+The rail hub at Antwerp Gateway is able to handle 6 trains simultaneously benefiting from 6 rail tracks of 750 m and thus capable of handling any type of block train.

 The port of Antwerp is both connected to the 1,500 km long Belgian waterway network and to the pan-European river and canal network because of its location in the middle of the Scheldt-Maas-Rhine delta.This results in a substantial 35% of all cargo to/from Antwerp Gateway being transported by barge.

 Via the Albert canal, Antwerp Gateway is linked by waterway to the most important logistic hotspots in Belgium (Flanders and Wallonia).
-The DP World terminals in Liège (Trilogiport) and Grobbendonk (Antwerp East) are linked by regular barge shuttles.
+The DP World terminal in Liège (Trilogiport) is linked by regular barge shuttles.
 At Antwerp Gateway, a Gottwald Crane is available to ensure extra barge handling capacity.

 Antwerp Gateway has a dedicated barge quay ensuring inland vessels have guaranteed berths.